robertorcosta/azure-docs.pt-br/articles/aks/servicemesh-consul-install.md

 ### <a name="install-the-consul-components-on-aks"></a>Instalar os componentes do Consul no AKS

 Começaremos baixando a versão `v0.10.0` do gráfico Consul Helm.
-Esta versão do gráfico inclui a versão `1.6.0`Consul.
+Esta versão do gráfico inclui a versão Consul `1.6.0` .

 ::: zone pivot="client-operating-system-linux"